microsoft/vscode-docs/docs/remote/vsonline.md

 ## Extension authors

 The VS Code extension API hides most of the implementation details of running remotely so many extensions will just work in Visual Studio Online environments without any modification.
 However, we recommend that you test your extension in VS Online to be sure that all of its functionality works as expected.
-See the article on [Supporting Remote Development and VS Online](/api/advanced-topics/remote-extensions.md) for details.
+See the article on [Supporting Remote Development and Visual Studio Online](/api/advanced-topics/remote-extensions.md) for details.

 ## Questions or feedback